aartisab/Custom-Kitchen/README.md

 ## Feature list and team member responsibilities
 - Scraper and About Button: Dominic Chang
 - Copy Button and Github Pages: Aarti Sabharwal
-- Translation Feature: Minyu Deng
+- Translation Feature and Change the history to different bar: Minyu Deng
 - Scraper History: Malcolm Wengel

 ## Known bugs or incomplete features